wiinetcolabVNET25/Primary_Deployment_VTC/README.md

 ## Code sources

-Each directory contains execution results used in the <strong>results display</strong>
+Each directory contains execution results used in the <strong>results display</strong> and scripts for generating the results

 <ul>
 <li>grasp_src/</li>